madmaw/gunturion/README.md

 ### Minification

+While there are some specific things I did here, more generally I found there are two ways to make your source shorter.

+1. Look at the minified output and try to come up with ways to help the minifier (Closure in my case) make something smaller
+2. Look at your code and try to find ways to make the same logic take up less space

+I cannot overstate the importance of (1), there were several points where I thought I was out of space, then found a reserved word I could remove, or a minus sign I could reverse.

+#### No classes

+Classes take a massive amount of space, and really don't add anything.
+In TypeScript you can achieve the same effect with interfaces and simple objects.
+I like just returning functions where possible, which is even more efficient.
+My regexes (see below) didn't work with classes either.

 #### Turning Closure's ES5 output back into ES6

-The Closure compiler only handles ES5, but the function declaration is longer than the equivalent ()=>
+The Closure compiler is amazing, but it only handles ES5, but the `function` declaration is longer than the equivalent `()=>`

 `function a()`
 `var a=()=>`